How to Use a Mylar Bag Food Storage Chart

 All these factors will rot away your food causing you to lose precious time & money.
 And girl.
 That ain’t what it is.

-So to protect the quality of stored food items, we use mylar bags.
+So to protect the quality of stored food items, we prefer using Wallaby Goods 5mil bags for everything. (affiliate link.
+Use code CLAIRE5 for $5 off your order!).
 They give things a reasonably long shelf life that’s helpful if you’re trying to build up some inventory for rainy days or emergencies.

 Benefits of Using Mylar Bags for Long-Term Food Storage